Zany, wacky, crazy, mind-boggling, pointless, bizarre, very Japanese. I don't get it.

 These are just some of the words and phrases that we've heard from others when talking about Nintendo's latest gaming concept: Nintendo Labo.

 But do any of the above really relate to the company's Nintendo Switch accessory system?
-We've spent a morning building, playing and discovering to find out.
+We've been building, playing and discovering to find out.

 What's in the box?

 Unlike a traditional game where you download the software and start playing straight away, Labo is different.
 You get some software for your Nintendo Switch, which does indeed need to be installed, but also a stack of pre-cut cardboard that you're expected to build into objects.

 There are two different sets to buy.
 The Variety Kit includes a host of different builds, including a remote controlled car, a fishing rod, a house, a motorbike and a piano.
 The Robot Kit basically offers the template for a huge cardboard backpack, that lets you become a robot.